• Skip to main content

 If the Sitka cruise port is on your itinerary, you are in for a treat.
 Whether you’re hoping to immerse yourself in the breathtaking wilderness, discover wildlife, or delve into the region’s fascinating past, you will find plenty of things to do in Sitka, Alaska.

 In fact, everything about our time in Alaska gave us a sense of tranquility and an undeniable connection to the natural world.
-The towering mountains, pristine waters, and lush forests provided a breathtaking backdrop to all our exploration.
+The towering mountains, pristine waters, and lush forests provided a breathtaking backdrop to all our explorations.

 Our Alaska cruise didn’t include the town of Sitka, but oh, how we wished we had!
 As travel bloggers with an itinerary change, we meticulously researched the top attractions and activities in Sitka and are excited to share our findings with you.